112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 . of rh.e .French e reeist r,?ee
 .
-thE black market They all got rich on .it .` '
+thE black market They all got rich on .it . '

 b e.h .u-d

 This is the exact argument used by Dr .
-Gcehbcis an d the German propaganda machine .
+Gcehbcis and the German propaganda machine .
 The Germans wante d to smash the resistance movement they constantl y smeared the leaders of that movement .
 Gcebbels kep t